 Copyright registration for websites and blogs can be done both ways- offline and online.

-- Fill in the application form with prescribed fees
+- Fill in the application form with the prescribed fees

 - After the application gets submitted, a diary number will provide which will be useful for further communications